davidwightman/kotlin-compendium/object-oriented-programming.md

 - hiding data and inner workings of a class from other classes that don't need to know how something is done

 ### Abstraction
+- a common feature of 2 classes should be abstracted in a third class

 ### Polymorphism
+- same name many forms